discotechne/discotechne.github.io/README.md

 Other things that don't currently work on mobile/tablet screens are the scrolling text in the control box, and the submit button; I decided to use media queries to remove these on smaller screens.
 I haven't yet been able to make the video autoplay within the frame of the TV on mobiles either.

+Previous iterations of the webpage can be seen on my Codepen profile, along with a couple of more standard layouts: https://codepen.io/discotechne/.

 I hope you enjoy surfing through the channels!

 Patrick